Why You Should Use The .com For Your Domain

 • .io: tech sites, business or commercial use support

-You definitely don’t need to use a website builder for every domain name.
+You definitely don’t need to use a website builder for every domain name you purchase.
 Make sure you forward any additional domain names you register to your primary site and add a secure server to protect your organization.

 The Dot-Com Domain Should Be Your First Choice

-When we talk about long term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex and certainly domain investing.
+When we talk about long term investing and ROI, we think about the stock market, commercial or residential real estate investing, gold bullion and Forex – but domain investing is a legitimate business pursuit, too.
 Domain names hold value and add instant equity to the branding strategy and ownership in the purchase and sale of domains names.

 Whether this is your first domain, or you own many domains, the .com creates easy accessibility for consumers and brands alike.